CLSherrod/clsherrod.github.io/_drafts/Quit Worshipping Billionaires and Egomaniacs.md

 Christopher

 # Social Media Post
 Billionaires don’t care about you—they just want your attention to keep their empire alive.
 Worshipping (or hating) them won’t change your life.
-Ignore them, focus on your own path, and build something meaningful. #ThinkForYourself
+Ignore them, focus on your own path, and build something meaningful. #fulfilling-life

 Read more: [christophersherrod.com/billionaires/](https://christophersherrod.com/billionaires/)